-Flourless chocolate cakes are a favorite, so trying out this recipe with white beans was a must.
+Flourless chocolate cakes are a favorite, so trying out this recipe with white beans and walnuts was a must.
 It turned out to be delicious!
 The texture is creamy and it lasts for several days.

 Now, I swear by Nigella's flourless chocolate mousse cake, which I already posted served with my favorite caramel ice cream.
 It's beyond good, not only in flavor but also in texture.
 I've made it dozens of times and will probably never tire of it.